hitman711/memorymaneuverproblem/README.md

 ## Installation

 No new external dependancies required to run this code.
-Some python pep8 and linter dependancies added in requirments.txt file.
+Some python pep8, linter and pytest dependancies added in requirments.txt file.
 To install the requirment

     `pip3 install -r requirments.txt`